-CAPS provides various support and counseling groups for the Saint Mary's College campus community.
+CAPS provides various support and therapy groups for the Saint Mary's College campus community.

 We have offered (and will continue to offer) groups on various topics including Issues Related to Food and Body Image, Coping with Grief and Loss, Adult Children of Alcoholics, Issues Related to Alcohol and Drug Use, Relationships, Stress Management, Coping with Life Transitions, and Cultural Diversity and Interpersonal Communication.

 If a particular need arises on campus, we will organize a group on a particular subject area or for a particular group of students or staff members.
-Groups take place at the Counseling Center or may be organized at another campus location.
+Groups take place at CAPS or may be organized at another campus location.

 Why Participate In Group?